ThreatInsightsdev/TorIntelScan/README.md

 Be aware of local laws around accessing, collecting, and storing certain types of content

 This tool can produce sensitive intelligence; treat it accordingly.

+Respect applicable laws and your organisation’s policies.
+Evidence capture should follow chain-of-custody requirements if you intend to use it in formal investigations.

 ####
 FAQ